Ahmadmansoor/AdvancedScript/README.md

-ads.GetAPIName(address)			get API name from address ads.GetArraySize($arrayName)		get the array size ads.ReadStr(address)			get string at address
+ads.GetAPIName(address)			get API name from address ads.GetArraySize($arrayName)		get the array size ads.ReadStr(address)			get string at address ads.GetdesCallJmp(address of Call)	get the destination of call or Jmp :Like
+					0000000140EA4000 call 0x01F50304
+					ads.GetdesCallJmp(0000000140EA4000) >> return 0x01F50304
+ads.isInArray(text , arrayName)		used with if command it return true or false if the text exist in the array.
+					ads.isInArray(GetProcAddress,$x)  or  ads.isInArray($z,$x)

+ads.isAddrBelongSection((addr,any addr of the section)  used with if command it return true or false if this command belong to this
+							section,

 ```
 	-varx str,IATCall,"E8????????90" //search for all call xxxx  nop in text section